caoruicn1/My-Notes/FRM/Stigum Money Market.md

 #### CERTIFICATES OF DEPOSIT AND DEPOSIT NOTES

 - **Certificates of deposit(CDs)**
-	- A certificate of deposit (CD) is a certificate which indicates that a specified sum of money has been deposited in the issuing depository insti- tution
+	- A certificate of deposit (CD) is a certificate which indicates that a specified sum of money has been deposited in the issuing depository institution
 	- The certificate states _the amount of the deposit_, _maturity date of the deposit_, _the interest rate_, and _the method_ by which the interest is calculated
 	- Nonnegotiable CDs **must be held** by the depositor until the maturity date
 	- Negotiable CDs **allow the owner to sell** the CDs on the open market prior to the maturity date.